8 Slow Morning Rituals to Bring Hygge into Your Day

 Your skincare routine doesn’t have to be complicated, so don’t worry if you’re wondering how to fit some 10-step process into your morning.

-Here’s my 5-step morning skincare routine - after I wash my face, I apply toner, vitamin C, a lightweight moisturizer, and sunscreen.
+Here’s my 5-step morning skincare routine - after I wash my face, I apply toner, serum, a lightweight moisturizer, and sunscreen.
 It feels like a mini pampering session every time I do it and is a great way to start the day.
 Plus, smelling good and feeling good puts me in a great mood.

 Morning Coffee (but first water)